chriswalz/chriswalz.com/content/posts/books-that-changed-how-i-see-the-world.md

 ### Elon Musk

-Elon Musk is certainly not a book but his way of thinking especially using first priciples thinking are quite influential.
+Elon Musk is certainly not a book but his way of thinking especially using first principles thinking are quite influential.